biggerpicturestudio/alfred-v1-docs/content/getting-started/3_website-theme.md

 The text colour options should be possible to be selected also via WYSIWYG editor.
 Please remember to apply project's CSS classes responsible for text colours in the `cmsassets/_ng/services/PageFactory.js` - find `availableTinymceOptions` where there are all available TinyMCE instances and in the `style_formats` you will see the **Text colour** options that should be edited by you, to match your project CSS options and their class names.
 Run `grunt prod:cms` from `cms-backend/` folder to compile the Alfred JS files after the changes.

 # 5. Headlines
+Files that you have to edit:
+- `config/theme.php`
+- `cmsassets/_ng/Pages/pages-content-insertion-modal.tpl.html`
+- `cmsassets/_ng/services/PageFactory.js`

 Website front-end layer that has to be integrated with Alfred should always present headline types (sizes) and these should be selectable in Alfred.

 The front-end CSS classes for the headlines should follow the naming convention as below: